YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A natural hairline should not only photograph well.
 It should live well.
 It should look natural under daylight, in wind, with wet hair, and when the patient is not thinking about their hair at all.

-When can an online consultation still be useful?
+When an online consultation is still useful

 An online consultation can be very useful as a screening step, not as the final surgical decision.
 It can help determine whether surgery may be worth exploring, whether the patient needs better photos, whether the hair loss pattern looks stable, and whether the expectations seem realistic.
 It can also save a patient from traveling when the basic situation already suggests that surgery is not wise.